This term our topic is:

 Each week children will be given between 8-10 spellings to learn at home from the National Curriculum, Year 3-4 common exception words and taught patterns that are tested every Friday.

-Children will continue to have their own homework folder following on from what they had in Year 3.
 There will be a weekly cycle of maths homework consisting of one piece of Maths homework which will consolidate or challenge learning in the classroom.
 This will be handed in on a Monday and then returned to your child on the same day.

 KS2 break time is at 10:10-10:25.